DFE-Digital/teacher-cpd-design-history/app/posts/register-for-an-npq/2021-09-28-international-and-non-teacher.md

 - removed the bullet-point about needing to be a teacher in England
 - tweaked who can use this service to be less explicit about teachers

-On the Providers page, for these users only, we’ve removed a paragraph about checking with your school or college about.
+On the Providers page, for these users only, we’ve removed a paragraph about checking professional development at your school or college.

 When we ask for National Insurance number, there’s a pre-question asking if they have one.
 We might need to give guidance around this question if international users do not know what a national insurance number is.